Together We Do More

 Our intent is to provide the glue to connect the variety of service provider organizations in our two Counties so that collectively we can offer a more seamless, integrated system of supports to young people and their families.

-Together we promote fairness in the distribution of resources and local access to services.
+Together we promote equity in the distribution of resources and local access to services.

 Advocating on behalf of our rural communities has meant seeking equity of services in communities with small numbers of people.
 Transportation, poverty and distance to services are key considerations that remain at the forefront of planning advocacy.